Skip to main content

 Route

-Show a component (in Headlamps main area) at a given URL with registerRoute .
+Show a component in the main area at a given URL with registerRoute.

 screenshot of the sidebar being changed